yifanwang97/UMFNN/README.md

 means for clustering in a low-dimensional embedding space is employed to reduce the dimension of the features based on the manifold representation.

 ## Experimental Results:
-The experimental results of ConvFNN are shown as follows:
+The experimental results of UMFNN are shown as follows:

 | Datasets | NMI | RI | Purity |
 |:-------|:--------|:--------|:--------|